Kizza-O/QRAW/README.md

-# QRAW: The Faster General Purpose Raw Encoder
+# QRAW: The Faster General Purpose Raw Encoder based on VC-5/GPR

 A RAW video encoder for ARM.
 It takes Bayer frames from a sensor and writes `.gpr` files fast enough to keep up with a camera, on a Raspberry Pi 5, using